 Overall, we want you to feel confident that we always keep a keen eye on our financial strength.
-In fact, fiscal stability and resource allocation is a key component of the strategic plan that guides our district.
-And, more importantly, we are focused on being good stewards of these funds in order to provide the students of the Dubuque Community School District with a first-rate educational experience that will prepare them for future success.
+In fact, fiscal stability and resource allocation are key components of the strategic plan that guides our district.
+And, more importantly, know that we are focused on being good stewards of these funds in order to provide the students of the Dubuque Community School District with a first-rate educational experience that will prepare them for future success.